-DATA statement: This signifies the beginning of a SAS DATA step and specifies describes the output SAS dataset, referencing the LIBNAME entry (PUFLIB) and assigning an internal SAS dataset name (H59IF1).
-In the example, after the successful completion of the DATA step, a PC file named H59IF1.SAS7BDAT would have been created in the C:\MEPS directory.
+DATA statement: This signifies the beginning of a SAS DATA step and specifies the output SAS dataset, referencing the LIBNAME entry (PUFLIB) and assigning an internal SAS dataset name (H94IF1).
+In the example, after the successful completion of the DATA step, a PC file named H94IF1.SAS7BDAT would have been created in the C:\MEPS directory.

 INFILE statement: This tells SAS the location (directory and file name) of the input ASCII data file.
-Also provided is the logical record length (57 bytes), with the default of RECFM=V implied when this parameter is omitted.
+Also provided is the logical record length (YYYY bytes), with the default of RECFM=V implied when this parameter is omitted.
 LRECL and RECFM are optional parameters in the INFILE statement.
-With regard to these options, please note the following: the ASCII data file H59IF1.DAT contains a 2-byte carriage return/line feed at the end of each record.
+With regard to these options, please note the following: the ASCII data file H94IF1.DAT contains a 2-byte carriage return/line feed at the end of each record.
 When converting to a PC-SAS file, the LRECL option should be used to specify the record length to avoid use of a default record length by PC-SAS.
-If the RECFM=V option is used, the LRECL option must be specified as the logical record length (e.g., 57 for H59IF1.DAT).
-If RECFM=F is used, then the LRECL value must be specified as the logical record length plus 2 (59 for H59IF1.DAT).
-Note that if the RECFM option is omitted, then the default option of RECFM=V is automatically used, and LRECL should be specified as the logical record (57 for H59IF1.DAT).
+If the RECFM=V option is used, the LRECL option must be specified as the logical record length (e.g., YYYYY for H94IF1.DAT).
+If RECFM=F is used, then the LRECL value must be specified as the logical record length plus 2 (XXXXX for H94IF1.DAT).
+Note that if the RECFM option is omitted, then the default option of RECFM=V is automatically used, and LRECL should be specified as the

+'''

+option of RECFM=V is automatically used, and LRECL should be specified as the

+logical record (YYYYY for H94IF1.DAT).

-INPUT statement: This specifies the input record layout, giving names and the beginning and ending column positions for data items (which become SAS variables) in the ASCII data file (H59IF1.DAT).
-Variable type (numeric or character) is also defined via the INPUT statement.
+INPUT statement: This specifies the input record layout, giving names and the

+beginning and ending column positions for data items (which become SAS

+variables) in the ASCII data file (H94IF1.DAT).
+Variable type (numeric or

+character) is also defined via the INPUT statement.

 LABEL statement: This associates descriptive names with the SAS variables.

 RUN statement: This tells SAS to execute all commands up to this point.

-ADDITIONAL NOTE TO USERS OF SAS VERSION 8: One of the following procedures should be used to avoid a SAS error when using the downloaded ASCII data file:

-1) Add V8 to LIBNAME statement - e.g.,

-LIBNAME PUFLIB V8 'C:\MEPS';

-OR

-2) Output the SAS data set to a different library than the one which contains the downloaded SAS Transport file - e.g.,

-LIBNAME PUFLIB 'C:\MEPS'; FILENAME IN1 'C:\DOWNLOAD\H59IF1.SSP'; PROC XCOPY IN=IN1 OUT=PUFLIB IMPORT RUN;
+See Section A.1 above for tips on retrieving and storing the permanent SAS

+data files.

+С.

-C. Optional Format-related SAS Statements
+Optional Format-related SAS Statements

-If a user wants to use formats for the SAS variables, a SAS format library must first be created.
+If a user wants to use formats for the SAS variables, a SAS format library

+must first be created.
 Below is a SAS program that will accomplish this.

 LIBNAME PUFLIB 'C:\MEPS';

+PROC FORMAT LIBRARY=PUFLIB;

+VALUE ....; to user: insert the complete set of VALUE statements found

+in Section D;

+VALUE ....;

+.....;

 RUN;

-Below is an example of how to use the SAS formats defined by the PROC FORMAT procedure.
+Below is an example of how to use the SAS formats defined by the PROC FORMAT

+procedure.

-LIBNAME PUFLIB 'C:\MEPS'; OPTIONS FMTSEARCH=(PUFLIB);
+LIBNAME PUFLIB 'C:\MEPS';

+OPTIONS FMTSEARCH=(PUFLIB);

+PROC FREQ DATA=PUFLIB.H94IF1;

-PROC FREQ DATA=PUFLIB.H59IF1; TABLES / LIST MISSING; FORMAT varnam1 fmtnam1.
-Varnam2 fmtnam2. ; to user: substitute varnami and fmtnami with actual variable names and format names;
+TABLES .... / LIST MISSING;

+FORMAT varnam1 fmtnam1.
+Varnam2 fmtnam2. ....;

+to user: substitute varnam1 and fmtnam1 with actual variable names and

+format names;

-Insert the FORMAT statement provided in Section D, if you are using all the variables;
+Insert the FORMAT statement provided in Section D, if you are using

-'''

-in the TABLES statement;
+all the variables in the TABLES statement;

 TITLE 'Frequency Distributions ....';

 RUN;

 '''